-Daud makes mention of an ability that makes him virtually immune to poisons and toxins.
+- On one note, Daud makes mention of an ability that makes him virtually immune to poisons and toxins.
 He's referring to an upgraded version of your own Vitality power.
-If Corvo had been Marked for longer, maybe he would have been able to resist even a full dose of the poison he is given late in the game.
+If Corvo had been Marked for longer, maybe he would have been able to resist the full dose of the poison he is given later in the game.
 Likewise, Granny Rags claims at one point, "Don't toy with me!
 I may be blind, but I have the sight!"
-She is of course referring to the dark vision power.
-If you're fast enough, you can see that Corvo is closing his eyes whenever he uses Dark Vision; you need to be blind before you can use it.
+She is of course referring to the Dark Vision power.
+If you're fast enough, you can see that Corvo is closing his eyes whenever he uses Dark Vision, since you need to be blind before you can use it.

-Throughout the game, Corvo is exposed to a ridiculous amount of plague germs - more so the more chaotic he is.
+- Throughout the game, Corvo is exposed to a ridiculous amount of plague germs - more so the more chaotic he is.
 He's fighting weepers, he's swimming in the river, he walks around in the sewers, he runs around with open wounds, et cetera.
 Even if he does down Elixirs like they're candy (and in a perfect Ghost run, he shouldn't need them), you'd think by the end of the game he'd be weeping himself... until you poke around in some books and find this poem.
 It describes a Serkonan woman dying from the Rat Plague, or some version of it.
 Given that the poem was written in Old Serkonan, this means that some centuries back, the Rat Plague came to Serkonos and wiped out a portion of the population.
 Here's the important part: everyone who was left was then immune to the Plague, and passed that immunity on to their kids.
 Corvo is Serkonan.
 It's very likely that of all the people in Dunwall, he's one of the very few who is genetically immune to the Rat Plague.
-Same would go for Daud who is also serkonan and is equaly immune to the plaque.
+Same would go for other Serkonans in the game, including Daud and possibly Emily.